We believe innovation comes from collaboration.

 As a research-oriented small and middle enterprise, DFRC is actively participating in several public research programs and collaborates with universities, research institutes and industrial partners.
 DFRC activity includes Horizon 2020 projects, Seventh Framework Programme (FP7) Security projects, EUREKA Eurostars projects.
 These research projects are co-funded by the Swiss State Secretariat for Education, Research and Innovation and the European Union.

 ROCK – Regeneration and Optimization of Cultural heritage in creative and Knowledge cities – focuses on historic city centres as extraordinary laboratories to demonstrate how Cultural Heritage can be a unique and powerful engine of regeneration, sustainable development and economic growth for the whole city.
 ROCK is co-funded by the EU H2020 programme under grant agreement No 730280.
-Find out more about ROCK H2020 on the project’s website.
+Find out more about ROCK H2020 on the project’s website and read our related news.

 Based on mobile phone detectors and data correlation from other sources (RADARs, AIS, SAR), SeaSearch focuses on the detection of small vessels, generating Maritime Situation Awareness Pictures and is the result of the initiative of DFRC and the support of the European Space Agency (ESA) as part of the ARTES 20 IAP programme.